YaoYinYing/PPRCODE_Guideline/README.md

 ### bug fix
 1. problem btw ajax and submit function of button, which occurs mostly in firefox.
 2. repeated job submission caused by some unknown reason.
-3. fail to send email and result page creating by syntax error in email address. email will be the last now.
+3. fail to send email and create result page caused by syntax error in email address. email will be the last now.

 ## V1.6.8 @ 2019.03.16
 ### bug fix